 Many countries face issues exporting their products and there are question marks over both the quality of goods and reliability of delivery times.

-This has led to many Australian companies to look within our borders and source locally versus offshore, presenting growing opportunities for local manufacturing operations.
+This has led to many Australian companies looking within our borders and sourcing locally rather than offshore, presenting growing opportunities for local manufacturing operations.

 Commercial properties are still available for lease and purchase

 The downturn in the Australian economy has led to more commercial premises becoming available within leasing and selling capacities.
 There is less competition for larger spaces with more features and properties in prime locations.

 For Australian manufacturers, this presents opportunities to upscale operations and prepare for an industry boom as domestic manufacturing experiences growth alongside increased demand.

 Investing in these commercial real estate opportunities now will see your business well-positioned as restrictions gradually lift and the world starts to grind back into action.